Research Topics

 Biography

-Dr. Ho received his B.S. from East China Normal University in Shanghai and his M.A. from San Francisco State University.
-He worked as a research associate at DNAX Research Institute and Protein Design Labs in California.
-He received his Ph.D. from the University of Illinois at Urbana-Champaign with a National Research Service Award Predoctoral Fellowship.
+Dr. Ho received his B.S. in Biology from East China Normal University and his M.A. in Cellular and Molecular Biology from San Francisco State University.
+After briefly working as a research associate at DNAX Research Institute and Protein Design Labs, he completed his Ph.D. in Immunology at the University of Illinois at Urbana-Champaign with a National Research Service Award Predoctoral Fellowship.
 Dr. Ho joined the NCI in 2002 and completed a postdoctoral fellowship in Dr. Ira Pastan's lab.
-In 2008, he was appointed as a tenure-track Investigator at the NCI.
-In 2015, Dr. Ho was promoted to tenured Senior Investigator.
+In 2008, Dr. Ho was recruited as a tenure-track Investigator at the NCI.
+In 2015, he was promoted to tenured Senior Investigator.
 Currently, Dr. Ho is the Deputy Chief of the Laboratory of Molecular Biology and the Director of the Antibody Engineering Program at the NCI.

 Dr. Ho is the founding Editor-in-Chief of Antibody Therapeutics (Oxford University Press) and serves on the Boards of Directors for the Antibody Society, the Chinese Antibody Society, and the Foundation for Advanced Education in the Sciences (FAES).
 Dr. Ho has received the Asian & Pacific Islander American Organization (APAO) Scientific Achievement Award, the Dr. Francisco S. Sy Award for Mentorship Excellence at HHS, the NIH Deputy Director for Intramural Research (DDIR) Innovation Award, and the NCI Director's Innovation Award.
-In 2023, he was honored with induction into the American Institute for Medical and Biological Engineering (AIMBE) College of Fellows, recognizing his outstanding contributions to the development of glypicans as cancer therapeutic targets and antibody engineering methodologies for cancer therapy.
+In 2023, Dr. Ho was elected a Fellow of the American Institute for Medical and Biological Engineering (AIMBE) for his “outstanding contributions to the development of glypicans as cancer therapeutic targets and antibody engineering methodologies for cancer therapy”.

 Selected Publications